Alliance of the periphery: History

 The term "periphery" was used due to the fact that non-Arabs and non-Muslims largely geographically encircled the Arab Muslim population in the Middle East.
-The alliance originally included Israel, Turkey, the Imperial State of Iran, and the Ethiopian Empire.
-It was also applied regarding the Druze, Copts, Kurds, Baloch, Berbers, Middle Eastern Christians, and the South Sudanese.
+The original 1958 alliance included Israel, Turkey, the Imperial State of Iran, and the Ethiopian Empire.
+However, the policy was also applied regarding the Druze, Kurds, Baloch, Berbers, Middle Eastern Christians, and the South Sudanese.
 According to Baruch Uziel, the alliance would overwhelm the Arabs and end their imperialism, bringing peace to non-Arab and non-Muslim communities, and ultimately to the whole region.
-Uziel acknowledged the challenges to such an alliance, such as Islamism and the conflict between Kurds and Turks, and claimed that "no new and bold idea has ever forged its way in a direct line and without curves."
+Uziel acknowledged the challenges to such an alliance, such as Islamism, and the Kurdish independence movement, but defended it claiming that "no new and bold idea has ever forged its way in a direct line and without curves."

-While Israeli foreign policy generally pursued Israeli interests, "the sole exceptions were some of the links with minorities, where Israel's support reflected a genuine degree of both sympathy for and empathy with those suffering at Arab hands."
-Israel pursued the alliance even after its military victories over the neighboring Arab nations.
+While Israeli foreign policy generally pursued Israeli interests, Yossi Alpher claimed that "the sole exceptions were some of the links with minorities, where Israel's support reflected a genuine degree of both sympathy for and empathy with those suffering at Arab hands."
+Israel continued to pursue the alliance after its military victories over the neighboring Arab nations.

+In 1949, Turkey became the first Muslim-majority state to formally recognize Israel.
 In 1958, Israeli prime minister David Ben-Gurion and Turkish prime minister Adnan Menderes held a secret meeting, in which they discussed the alliance, and exchanged intelligence and military support.
 Iran was also involved, but at a lesser extent.
+Turkey and Israel were mainly worried about the newly established Ba’athist regimes in Iraq and Syria.
 Iran, Turkey, and Israel established a pact known as "the Trident" in 1958.
-In 1967, Turkey called for Israel's withdrawal from the occupied territories but refused to join the Arabs in condemning Israel as an "aggressor state."
+In 1967, Turkey called for Israel's withdrawal from the occupied territories, but refused to join the Arabs in condemning Israel as an "aggressor state."
 At a meeting of the Organization of the Islamic Conference in Rabat, Turkey opposed a resolution calling for Muslim states to sever diplomatic relations with Israel.
 The Yom Kippur War of 1973 and the OPEC oil embargo however caused a cooling of the alliance.